 The assessors are selected by the contracting authority.
 The list must be submitted for approval to the European Commission.
-Outside assessors who receive a remuneration for their contribution (i.e. not officials or other staff of the contracting authority or the public administration of the partner country, staff of Member States embassies or of NGOs who participate pro bono) must be selected using the relevant procedure for service contracts.
+Outside assessors who receive a remuneration for their contribution (i.e. not officials or other staff of the contracting authority or the public administration of the partner country, staff of Member States embassies or of NGOs who participate pro bono) must be selected using the relevant procedure for service contracts, i.e. in accordance with the applicable thresholds.

-6.5.7.4.
-Impartiality and confidentiality
+6.5.7.4 Impartiality and confidentiality